 |FR VISCOSE RAYON||28|

 Efficiency tests against heat protection: Example of thermal protective clothing

 Washing and maintenance

-PBI competes with Kevlar fibres and presents:
+PBI competes with Kevlar fibres and offers:

-- High resistance to chemicals and solvents;
+- High resistance to chemicals and solvents.

-- Excellent friction and wear behaviour;
+- Excellent friction and wear resistance.

 - Good dielectric (electrostatic field) and electrical insulation properties.